After prostate cancer surgery

 Try:

 What you can do depends on how fit you were before your surgery and any problems you have afterwards.
-Talk to the physiotherapist or your doctor if you’re unsure about what you should be doing.
+Talk to your doctor or specialist nurse if you’re unsure about what you should be doing.

 Contact your doctor or specialist nurse if you have any problems or symptoms you’re unsure about.
-You’ll have follow up appointments to check your recovery and fix any problems.
-They’re also your opportunity to raise any concerns you have.
+You’ll also have follow up appointments when you can raise any concerns you have.

 Follow up

 You’ll have follow up appointments to check your recovery and sort out any problems.
-They’re also your opportunity to raise any concerns you have about your progress.
+You can also talk to your doctor or specialist nurse about your progress.